MarquisOgre/digiswap-document/hiring/become-a-chef/product-lead.md

 ### How to apply

-Email Hiring@pancakeswap.com with your resume and cover letter!
+Email support@digiswap.finance with your resume and cover letter!